Study-ext/study-ext.github.io/index.md

 ## Page Mockups

 #### Landing Page
+Page shown when first accessing the website.
+Gives short description of study-ext and prompts user to Sign In or Sign Up.
+Does not show any info on meeting sessions yet to preserve privacy.
 <img src="doc/landingPage.png">

 #### Registration Page
+Register an account for study-ext using UH email and password.
 <img src="doc/registerPage.png">

 #### Sign In Page
+Sign in to your account using UH email and password.
 <img src="doc/signInPage.png">

 #### User Home Page
+Displays a navigation bar containing tabs for the Calendar, Leaderboard, Create Session page, and for account notifications and profile.
+The homepage contains interactable visuals containing information about ongoing sessions and upcoming sessions to join, along with a “Quick Help” section where users can request for quick help sessions from available mentors.
+On the left of the page, it shows a leaderboard of the current top 10 mentors.
 <img src="doc/userHomePage.png">

 #### Calender Page
+Shows a interactable calendar containing all the upcoming created sessions and their details.
+As a user you are able to see the other attendees and mentor of study sessions and join the sessions to let others know you will be there.
 <img src="doc/calendarPage.png">

 #### Create Session Page
+Users are able to create a study session.
+Each session requires a name, subject, added info, time and date.
+These sessions can range from reviewing for midterms to help on specific topics in ICS courses.
 <img src="doc/createSessionPage.png">

 #### Leaderboard Page

 #### Profile Page
+Profile page displays information about yourself, included is a headshot, name, role, rank, class, and bio.
+The headshot is visible to others so it is easier to recognize who are attending study sessions.
+The other information is to help others get to know you.
 <img src="doc/profilePage.png">